 - Whether you call or write, you should contact Member Services right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast response" to a coverage decision or appeal, we will automatically give you a "fast" complaint.
+The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast" complaint.
 If you have a "fast" complaint, it means we will give you an answer within 24 hours.

-Legal What this section calls a "fast complaint" is also Terms called an "expedited grievance."
+Legal What this section calls a "fast complaint" is also called an "expedited grievance."